Stanislovas Dagilis: Education

 Dagilis was born on in Mažutiškiai north of Biržai to a family of serfs which belonged to Parovėja Manor.
 His family were members of the Lithuanian Evangelical Reformed Church and worked 33 desiatinas of land.
 He was the oldest child (he had four younger sisters) and thus was expected to inherit the farm.

 He attended a primary school in Biržai.
 His musical talents were noticed by the parish superintendent Konstantinas Močiulskis.
-At the age of 18, Dagilis was sent to study organ music in Kėdainiai so he could work as an church organist.
+At the age of 18, Dagilis was sent to study organ music in Kėdainiai so he could work as a church organist.
 However, he was bright and quickly picked up Russian, geography, arithmetic from roommates.
 This allowed him to enroll into the third grade of Kėdainiai Gymnasium which was maintained by the Evangelical Reformed Church.
 The school was closed a year later due to the Uprising of 1863.

 Dagilis then transferred to Slutsk Gymnasium which was maintained by the Evangelical Reformed Church.
 The school focused on humanities, particularly on the classical antiquity, its languages, literature, and history.
 It is likely that Dagilis received a stipend from the church, but he still struggled financially.
 According to his nephew Martynas Yčas, Dagilis traveled for three weeks on foot to Slutsk as he could not afford a carriage.
 Upon graduation from the gymnasium, Dagilis continued his education at the Saint Petersburg Historical and Philological Institute which prepared teachers for Russian gymnasiums.
 The institute provided free tuition and board in exchange for at least six years working as a teacher.